Elkesley: Geography

 Th bypass was started from around early February 1936, being 80 ft wide, with two carriageways.
 In 1936, the route was merely referred to as the 'Worksop-Lincoln road' (A57).
 The bypass would eliminate five dangerous bends.
-The former A57 road was only 13ft wide.
+The former A57 road was only 13 ft wide.
 Construction of the A57 bypass would take nine months, being funded by the national Road Fund.
 The Elkesley stretch was improved as it was viewed as a 'dangerous road'.

 There would be a 1,300 yards extension to the east, with a bridge over the River Poulter, with the largest span being 80 yards wide.
 The extension would take 15 months, as it included a bridge.
 The bypass was completed by mid-September 1937.
-By early 1958 this had become the main north-south route, as part of the new Retford bypass via Apleyhead.
+By early 1958 this had become the main north–south route, as part of the new Retford bypass via Apleyhead.

 A Happy Eater opened on the northbound carriageway on 4 July 1985, which had a table licence; it had closed by 1996, and was raided by Nottinghamshire Police Vice Squad on 14 May 1998.